 Groups, Legal Bodies and Persons, may all be members of Groups.
 A Group necessarily consists of more than one member.

-This property is a shortcut of the more fully developed path from E74 Group through P144 joined with (gained member by), E85 Joining, P143 joined (was joined by) to E39 Actor
+This property is a shortcut of the more fully developed path E74 Group , P144i gained member by, E85 Joining, P143 joined , E39 Actor

 The property P107.1 kind of member can be used to specify the type of membership or the role the member has in the group.